wjtk4444/eso-addons/Teleport/README.md

 In the case of me ceasing to keep this addon up to date, here's all you need to know:

-Pre-defined aliases in `Aliases.lua` as well as hardcoded lists of arenas (`Dungeons.lua`) and zones (`Zones.lua`) are required for everything to work as expected.
-If a new dungeon / arena / trial / zone is added, someone has to add new aliases and the lists.
+Pre-defined aliases in `Aliases.lua` are the only thing that needs to be up-to-date.
+If a new dungeon / arena / trial is added, someone has to figure out what are the most popular short names and add them.
+Ie. "se" for Sanity's Edge.

 > Any further instructions?